iamdonovan/iamdonovan.github.io/docs/gee/tutorials/getting_started/band_maths.rst

     :align: center
     :alt: a histogram of NDWI values

-This histogram shows effectively three different groups: a group with a peak around --0.7, representing most of the land pixels (e.g., forest, rock/soil); a second, smaller group with a peak around 0.1, representing snow/ice, and the third, largest group with a peak somewhere around 0.75, representing water.
+|br| This histogram shows effectively three different groups: a group with a peak around --0.7, representing
+most of the land pixels (e.g., forest, rock/soil); a second, smaller group with a peak around 0.1, representing snow/ice, and the third, largest group with a peak somewhere around 0.75, representing water.